Here’s how the return of D.J. Reed and Colby Parkinson could help the Seahawks

 Carroll noncommittal on Adams’ return

-Strong safety Jamal Adams missed the last two games with a groin injury suffered in the fourth quarter against Dallas on Sept.
+Strong safety Jamal Adams missed the past two games with a groin injury suffered in the fourth quarter against Dallas on Sept.
 27.

-Carroll said last week the hope was that the bye week would allow Adams to get healthy.
+Carroll said last week the hope was that the bye week would allow Adams time to get healthy.

 But when asked about Adams on Monday, Carroll said he couldn’t say if he will play Sunday at Arizona.

-Carroll could have been being intentionally vague because the team did not have to release an injury report Monday.
-However, during the time that practice was open to the media, it did not appear that Adams was practicing.
+Carroll could have been intentionally vague because the team did not have to release an injury report Monday.
+However, during the time practice was open to the media, it did not appear that Adams was practicing.

 One thing making it easier for Seattle to be patient has been the play of Ryan Neal as his replacement.